la-famiglia-jst2324/parma-mining-linkedin/README.md

 **Method: GET**

 **Description:**
 This endpoint initializes the module, that will be done during the handshake with Parma Analytics.
-It indroduces data format to analytics.
+It introduces data format to analytics.
+This process includes registering the measurements which are defined in the normalization map.

 **Input:**